awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 **Assume Role Can't Be Assumed**
 **Error message**: `The defined assume role is unable to be assumed.
 (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: InvalidAutomationExecutionParametersException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
 + Possible cause 1: The assume role does not exist\.
 To resolve this issue, create the role\.
-For more information, see [Setting Up Automation](automation-setup.md)\.
+For more information, see [Getting Started with Automation](automation-setup.md)\.
 Specific details for creating this role are described in the following topic, [Task 1: Create a Service Role for Automation](automation-permissions.md#automation-role)\.
 + Possible cause 2: The assume role does not have a trust relationship with the Systems Manager service\.
 To resolve this issue, create the trust relationship\.
 For more information, see [Task 2: Add a Trust Relationship for Automation](automation-permissions.md#automation-trust2)\.

 ## Execution Started, but Status is Failed<a name="automation-trbl-exstrt"></a>